-NOTE: 1.
-For UPS installed with the optional battery monitor, refer to the user manual of the battery monitor for the alarm messages related to battery cell and charge current.

-2. If the alarm is generated as the result of a software value set-up by Vertiv engineer, and you wish to modify the setting, please get in touch with your local Vertiv customer service center.
+For UPS installed with the optional battery monitor, refer to the battery monitor user manual for the alarm messages related to battery cell and charge current.
+If the alarm is generated as the result of a software value set-up by Vertiv engineer, and you wish to modify the setting, please get in touch with your local Vertiv customer service center.